xAPPO/MQTT/README.md

 The log will inform you when Home Assitant Discovery has completed.
 After completion the app will then populate the discovered device dropdown lists so you can now select which devices you are interested in.
 This you can see by revisiting the third page of the app where 'Home Assistant' will now be green with a count of how many devices were found.
 Clicking 'Home Assistant' reveals all the drop down selectors.
 Once enabled and 'Done' the app will create child devices for those that are enabled, attempting to choose an appropriate virtual device type.
 You can manually alter the device type later in HE's Devices menu if needed.

+Currently for control back to HA you also need to visit the Virtual Devices menu, select the device type in the top dropdown  and enable the device for MQTT in the dropdown below that.
+This will not be needed in beta3e.

 __________________________________________________________________________________________________________________________
 # f) Enable MQTT devices* to be 'mirrored' as virtual devices and controlled within HE.